jasonbernier/Dialplan-Escape-RCE/README.md

 **FOR EDUCATIONAL AND AUTHORIZED PENETRATION TESTING PURPOSES ONLY.**

-This tool is a Proof of Concept (PoC) demonstrating a Remote Code Execution (RCE) vulnerability via a system-filter bypass in FusionPBX dialplan configurations.
+This tool is a Proof of Concept (PoC) demonstrating a Remote Code Execution (RCE) vulnerability via a system-filter bypass in FusionPBX dialplan configurations in FusionPBX 5.6.4-dev.
 The author is not responsible for any misuse or damage caused by this tool.
 Always ensure you have explicit permission before testing on any target system.

 ---